India great Dhoni retires from international cricket

 “Thanks a lot for your love and support throughout.
 From 1929 hours consider me as retired,” the 39-year-old wicketkeeper-batsman posted on his Instagram account.

-The news came as he joined his Chennai Super Kings teammates ahead of next month's Indian Premier League tournament which will be held in the United Arab Emirates.
-The IPL has been shifted to the UAE because of the coronavirus pandemic.
+The news came as he joined his Chennai Super Kings teammates ahead of next month's Indian Premier League tournament which will be held in the United Arab Emirates because of the coronavirus pandemic.

 The team also reached the top of the test rankings in 2009 under his leadership.